 Our history is not one of ambition but one of divine opportunity.
 Grace Bible Church in Conway, Arkansas began meeting for worship in 2000 with the desire to be known for the gospel.
 Ten years later the Lord began to bring young men to the church who had desires for pastoral ministry, church planting, and missionary labors.
 Soon a class on Sunday night was started for the purpose of training these young men for ministry.

-i.
-We Affirm that Holy Scripture is the written revelation of God, verbally inspired of the Holy Spirit through the instrument of men.
-It is self-testifying, infallible, and authoritative in all that it says, forming the complete canon of the Old and New Testament, which is necessary and sufficient for a proper knowledge of God, self and salvation.
+Orthodox: We affirm that Holy Scripture is the written revelation of God, verbally inspired by the Holy Spirit through the instrument of men.
+It is self-testifying, infallible, inerrant, and authoritative in all that it says, forming the complete canon of the Old and New Testament, which is necessary and sufficient for a proper knowledge of God, self, and salvation.

-ii.
-We affirm the “Five Solas” of the Reformation as essential doctrines of the faith: Scripture Alone, Faith Alone, Grace Alone, Christ Alone, Glory to God Alone.
+Protestant: We affirm the five Solas of the Reformation as essential doctrines of the faith: Scripture Alone, Faith Alone, Grace Alone, Christ Alone, Glory to God Alone.
 Reformed: We affirm the Doctrines of Grace, covenant theology, the necessity of confessional legacy, and the regulative principle of worship.

-v.
-Humility and Charity- We recognize the diversity among Reformed Baptist thought, other Reformed traditions, as well as non-reformed traditions.
-For this reason, we wish to show humility and charity toward those from other theological persuasions, while still holding our students to faithful doctrinal standards.
+Humility and Charity: We recognize the diversity of thought among Reformed Baptists, other Reformed traditions, as well as non-Reformed traditions.
+For this reason, we wish to show humility and charity toward those of other theological persuasions, while still maintaining our doctrinal standards.